 I am sure the list will slowly grow with time.

 What brings you joy?
 How do you find joy again after such a loss?
-Please feel free to share in the comments below.If you enjoyed this post, consider buying me a cafe mocha.
+Please feel free to share in the comments below.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.